splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ## Transactions

-**Transactions** are divided into 2 types: `+Debit` and `-Credit`.
+**Transactions** are divided into 2 types: `Debit` and `Credit`.

-`+Debit` - a transaction added to customer account with amount to be paid (decreases customers account balance, money is taken out of the account);
+`Debit` - transaction added to customer account with amount to be paid (decreases customers account balance, money is taken out of the account);

-`-Credit` - a transaction added to customers account after making payments (increases customers account balance, money is added to customer account).
+`Credit` - transaction added to customers account after making payments (increases customers account balance, money is added to customer account).

 ![image](transaction1.png)